Quantum finite automaton: Informal description

 A well-known theorem states that, for each DFA, there is an equivalent NFA, and vice versa.
 This implies that the set of languages that can be recognized by DFA's and NFA's are the same; these are the regular languages.
 In the generalization to QFAs, the set of recognized languages will be different.
 Describing that set is one of the outstanding research problems in QFA theory.

 Another generalization that should be immediately apparent is to use a stochastic matrix for the transition matrices, and a probability vector for the state; this gives a probabilistic finite automaton.
 The entries in the state vector must be real numbers, positive, and sum to one, in order for the state vector to be interpreted as a probability.
 The transition matrices must preserve this property: this is why they must be stochastic.
 Each state vector should be imagined as specifying a point in a simplex; thus, this is a topological automaton, with the simplex being the manifold, and the stochastic matrices being linear automorphisms of the simplex onto itself.
 Since each transition is (essentially) independent of the previous (if we disregard the distinction between accepted and rejected languages), the PFA essentially becomes a kind of Markov chain.

 By contrast, in a QFA, the manifold is complex projective space $\mathbb{C}P^N$, and the transition matrices are unitary matrices.
-Each point in $\mathbb{C}P^N$ corresponds to a quantum-mechanical probability amplitude or pure state; the unitary matrices can be thought of as governing the time evolution of the system (viz in the Schrödinger picture).
+Each point in $\mathbb{C}P^N$ corresponds to a (pure) quantum-mechanical state; the unitary matrices can be thought of as governing the time evolution of the system (viz in the Schrödinger picture).
 The generalization from pure states to mixed states should be straightforward: A mixed state is simply a measure-theoretic probability distribution on $\mathbb{C}P^N$.

 A worthy point to contemplate is the distributions that result on the manifold during the input of a language.
 In order for an automaton to be 'efficient' in recognizing a language, that distribution should be 'as uniform as possible'.
 This need for uniformity is the underlying principle behind maximum entropy methods: these simply guarantee crisp, compact operation of the automaton.
-Put in other words, the machine learning methods used to train hidden Markov models generalize to QFAs as well: the Viterbi algorithm and the forward-backward algorithm generalize readily to the QFA.
+Put in other words, the machine learning methods used to train hidden Markov models generalize to QFAs as well: the Viterbi algorithm and the forward–backward algorithm generalize readily to the QFA.